Factbox: Coming events in the euro zone debt crisis

 POLITICS:

+Germany's upper house of parliament, the Bundesrat, is expected to ratify changes to Europe's EFSF bailout fund on September 30 after the lower house approved them a day earlier.

--- The Free Democrats (FDP), junior coalition partner in Chancellor Angela Merkel's center-right government, will hold an internal vote in December to determine their party's stance on German contributions to European bailouts.
-[ID:nL5E7L4413]
+The Free Democrats (FDP), junior coalition partner in Chancellor Angela Merkel's center-right government, hold a summit on October 23-24 to prepare for their November party congress.

--- The FDP will hold a party congress in Frankfurt from November 12 to 13.
-The euro debt crisis will be a major theme.

--- Merkel's Christian Democrats (CDU) will hold a party congress in Leipzig November 13 to 15, where the euro crisis will also be a major theme.
+The FDP's ratings have plummeted in opinion polls to between 2 and 5 percent from 14.6 percent in the last general elections in 2009.
+The FDP has been a partner in more post-war governments than any other party.

 IRELAND:

--- Ireland, as of October 2011, had drawn down just over 40 percent of the 67.5 billion euros in loans it is taking from the EU and the IMF as part of its 85 billion euro bailout package.
-It has received 8.9 billion euros from the IMF and 18.1 billion from Europe's bailout funds.
+Ireland, as of the end of June 2011, had drawn down a third of the 67.5 billion euros in loans it is taking from the EU and the IMF as part of its 85 billion euro bailout package, at an average interest rate of 5.6 percent.
+It has received 7.4 billion euros from the IMF and 15.6 billion from Europe's bailout funds.

--- Officials from the ECB, EC and IMF completed the latest quarterly review of Ireland's bailout on October 20 and said Dublin was meeting all its targets.

--- Dublin has recapitalised the country's four remaining lenders to meet its target under the EU-IMF bailout.
-It has poured nearly 17 billion euros of state funds into its four remaining lenders bringing the total amount of capital provided by the government to nearly 63 billion euros.
+Dublin has recapitalized the country's four remaining lenders to meet its target under the EU-IMF bailout.
+It had earmarked 17.6 billion euros to meet the 24 billion euro bill with the rest coming from imposing losses on banks' junior bondholders and asset sales.

+End Q3 2011 - Legislation to liberalize legal and medical services sectors, including pharmacists.

+End Q3 2011 - Pension entitlements for new entrants to the public service will be reformed with effect from 2011.

 End Q4 2011 - The Irish authorities will implement the strategy to underpin the solvency and viability of the credit union sectors.